 Hunter and I explore a homestead and ancient petroglyphs along the Snake River across Swan Falls Dam.
 Heavy clouds darken the sky as we’re close to completing our arid loop.
 (Before you get excited, note this route is currently closed to motor vehicles.)

-Jessica graciously suggested Hunter and I might enjoy a motorcycle ride while my niece’s twelfth birthday party was hosted at our house.
+Hunter’s mom graciously suggested he and I might enjoy a motorcycle ride while my niece’s twelfth birthday party was hosted at our house.
 We didn’t look that gift horse in the mouth.
 We loaded our bikes and headed across the windy plain to the Snake River.
 Hunter encouraged me as we drove to hit some of the many tumbleweeds rolling across the highway.
 I was happy to oblige.

 Perhaps “beauty” isn’t the right word for the pale sagebrush sea severed east-to-west revealing eons of dark basalt.
 But I am still impressed to stand there faced with what seems an infinitude of time.